nagasumanth333/Cinema-Room-Manager/README.md

-# Battleship
+# Cinema Room Manager

-This is a project on Battleship.
+This is a project on Cinema Room Manager.